ozgurbaybas/ozgurbaybas/README.md

 This is the place where I opensource stuff and break things 🤣
 - 🔭 I’m currently working on something cool
 - 🌱 I’m I’m currently learning React, Go
-- 💬 Ask me about anything related to Java/C#/Android Software Development/ or HTML/CSS/Javascript
+- 💬 Ask me about anything related to Java/C#/Android Software Development or HTML/CSS/Javascript

 <!--
 **ozgurbaybas/ozgurbaybas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.